-Teachers will guide the students in developing stations for the physical construction of a Science Trail.
+Teachers focusing on the creation of Science Trails will guide the students in developing stations for the physical construction of a Science Trail.

 Before implementation, the school should be embedded in the OSOS schools’ network and during the implementation teachers will be asked to provide feedback to the project team regarding the implementation and the materials made available by the project.

 IDiverSE is an innovative project and as such feedback from teachers is very important so that the project team can on one side assess, and on the other refine the project's materials.
 We have planned the gathering of information through questionnaires referring to the methodological efficacy of the project and the impact on the students, the school and on the island.

 In order to gather information for the development of a project roadmap which allows other schools to implement this project after its pilot stage, we are also counting on the contribution of IDiverSE teachers and students to share information for this purpose in the form of testimonies, photos and other records they consider relevant.

 In each school there is space for board, teachers and student’s participation.

 Each school must choose a teacher who will be the contact between the school and the project’s national team.
 It is up to the school to decide if the contact person is one of the implementing teachers, or other intervenient.

 It is recommended that at least 2 teachers from different subjects participate together in the project.
 There isn’t a maximum number of teachers per school and teachers form all subject domains are welcome to integrate the team.
 Teachers who implement the project will be considered IDiverSE teachers.

 IDiverSE teachers must choose one or more classes to implement the activities.